Canada’s Super Visa program allows parents and grandparents of Canadian citizens and permanent residents to visit Canada for extended periods.

 It should be noted that Super Visa holders are not allowed to work in Canada.
 There is a permanent residence program for parents and grandparents; however, there is a limited supply of visas under this program, and applications can take a long time to be processed.

 Super Visa: What do I need to do?

 There are a couple of conditions that must be met in order to apply for the Super Visa:

 1. You must have an invitation from a host in Canada (i.e. your child or grandchild).
 The host must meet a minimum income threshold, as they are responsible for your financial support while in Canada.

 2. You must pass a medical examination.

 3. You must have valid Canadian medical insurance coverage for at least one year.
-Applicants must show proof that they have purchased private medical insurance coverage from a Canadian insurance provider, such as BestQuote travel insurance.
+Super Visa applicants must show proof that they have purchased private medical insurance coverage from a Canadian insurance provider, such as BestQuote travel insurance.

 The insurance policy must:

 - be valid for at least one year;

 - provide a minimum coverage of $100,000;